SuperFola/FlSub/README.md

 Bunch of cool (and technical) things:
 - Material 3 support
 - Dynamic color support (fallback to system theme if not available)
+- Bookmarks generated when a playlist listening session is interrupted by a song or another playlist
 - Caching playlists to disk to avoid useless API calls (songs are not cached though, only metadata)
 - Subsonic authentication with salt+password for more security (salt changed for each request)